Vivid Sydney 2026 with Kids: Best Lights, Family Areas & Tips

 There’s no shortage of fun and interesting light installations to enjoy at Vivid Sydney.
 It’s worth a trip to check it out.
-Most of the activities relating to Vivid are free.
-There’s no charge to see the lights.
+With most of the festival free to experience, it’s a fantastic family outing during the cooler months.

 What is Vivid Sydney?